 (8) The water supply authority shall keep all fire hydrants in fire districts except those which are abolished, whether installed before, on or after the proclaimed day, in effective order.

-(9) When the water supply authority has, in pursuance of the provisions of this section, installed, abolished, or kept in effective order a fire hydrant, it shall render to the Authority a statement of account showing the cost to the water supply authority of the labour and materials incurred in doing so, except the cost of re-instatement, and shall render to the local government in whose district the work is done a statement of account showing the cost to the water supply authority of the labour and materials incurred in re-instatement, and the amounts of the respective accounts shall, in the event of non-payment, be recoverable at the suit of the water supply authority in a court of competent jurisdiction from the Authority or the local government respectively as a debt due.
+(9) When the water supply authority has, in pursuance of the provisions of this section, installed, abolished, or kept in effective order a fire hydrant, it shall render to the FES Commissioner a statement of account showing the cost to the water supply authority of the labour and materials incurred in doing so, except the cost of re-instatement, and shall render to the local government in whose district the work is done a statement of account showing the cost to the water supply authority of the labour and materials incurred in re-instatement, and the amounts of the respective accounts shall, in the event of non-payment, be recoverable at the suit of the water supply authority in a court of competent jurisdiction from the State or the local government respectively as a debt due.

-(10) By virtue of this section, the property in the fire hydrants referred to in the respective items of Column 1 of the Table set out hereunder shall vest in the Authority as owner at the times set out opposite those respective items in Column 2 of the Table.
+(10) By virtue of this section, the property in the fire hydrants referred to in the respective items of Column 1 of the Table set out hereunder vests, or is to be taken to have vested, in the Minister as owner at the times set out opposite those respective items in Column 2 of the Table.

 Table